dtube/avalon/doc/debian-10.md

 npm install
 ```

 Then, you should be able to launch an avalon development chain by running the node with `./scripts/start.sh`.
-If you want to connect to an existing network, check [Syncing your node](./syncing-your-node.md) doc
+If you want to connect to an existing network, read [Syncing your node](./syncing-your-node.md) doc.